elliot-nelson/js13k-2019-letchworth-village/README.md

 too much time in the first couple weeks designing perfect interfaces / types / classes, only to realize that I was way behind on actual features.

-I think I would use TypeScript for a future js13k project, but I think I would be much more conscentious about treating my early design as temporary (making liberal use of `:any`, for example, if I'm not sure what a property bag will contain yet).
-If you keep the tax as low as possible while still getting 70% of the benefits, I think TS can be an overall time saver.
+Would I use TypeScript again in a future js13k project?
+Yes, I think so, but I would be cautious about committing to any early design decisions -- keep the tax low by skimming the surface and still getting ~70% of the benefits.
+If used correctly I think TS can be an overall time saver, even for a golf project like js13k.

 ### Animations